 If it appears frankly or the scent is likely strong, there is no a wise way other than repeating the process from cleaning up with the solution to drying up.

 Use better wood coating which protects the wood

-Another recommended thing (this one isn’t a must) is to apply good wood coating especially if you need to let the wood look more attractive (finished with color).
+Another recommendation (this one isn’t a must) is to apply good wood coating especially if you need to let the wood look more attractive (finished with color).

 The finishing product you might try includes the lacquer, protective stain, and polyurethane.
-Once your wood furniture is strongly covered with them, the mold doesn’t seem to go back.
+Once it’s cover your wood furniture, the mold doesn’t seem to go back.

 Those seven steps help you tackle the problem with the mold growing on the surface of your beloved wooden objects at home.